 Instructor interacts with student responses, redirecting the discussion when necessary to improve participation, while also encouraging the exploration of topic-related issues

 Guidelines for participation

 Students adhere to specific timeframes for discussion and reflection.

 For each topical thread, each student contributes at least three (3) posts.

 Students pay attention to the quantity/timeliness and quality of their postings (see rubric below)

-Assessment rubric